CryptoEcliptic/Binder-Dating-App/README.md

     }
   }
 }

 ```
  - The application settings are read from the appsettings.json file.
-Here the default values for each module are load.
+Here the default values for each module are loaded.
 (Example of appsettings.json file bellow)
 ```json
 {
   "KraftGlobalConfigurationSettings": {